 Before reaching out to your company contact, ensure that your digital presence, including LinkedIn, social media accounts and Google search results are consistent, professional and up-to-date.
 Examine your resume and portfolio and give them a refresh (have a trusted friend give them a look and point out anything that is confusing, inconsistent or designed poorly).

 Now it’s time to ensure you are following each company through social media, and begin engaging with them where appropriate.
-Then, write a compelling pitch letter addressed by name to an ideal company contact (to make this easier, check out PR Couture’s templates for job seekers).
+Then, write a compelling pitch letter addressed by name to an ideal company contact.

 You may choose to simply ask if there are any open positions, to ask for an informational interview, or to simply write a company love letter with a short PS about your career aspirations.
 Point is, you are taking ownership of your career direction and putting out feelers to get you closer to the job you want.